maximzabuti/futures2/README.md

 ### Kata3 "Future with Timeout"

-This is an exercise on creating a new Future that either completes with the result of a given future if the given future completes before a given timeout or fails with a timeout exception if the given future completes after the timeout.
+This is an exercise on creating a new Future that either completes with the result of a given Future if the given Future completes before a given timeout or fails with a timeout exception if the given Future completes after the timeout.

 ### Kata4 "Required and Optional with Timeout"

-This is an exercise on composing Futures with a required and optional results as in Kata1 but also with a given timeout.
+This is an exercise on composing Futures with a required and optional result (as in Kata1) but also with a given timeout.